ethan-egerton/spotify2tabs/README.md

 ## How To Use

-Whilst listening to any song using the Spotify Web Player, press the Spotify2Tabs icon on your toolbar to immediately.
+Whilst listening to any song using the Spotify Web Player, press the Spotify2Tabs icon on your toolbar to immediately show the guitar tabs for the current song.
 The addon will deactivate when the active tab isn't the Spotify Web Player.

 ## Download